 STEPWISE is a theoretical & practical framework for educating students so that they may eventually independently develop & carry out research-informed & negotiated action (RiNA) projects to help overcome harms of their concern in STSE relationships.
 Our action research team, in collaboration with teachers, have developed some teaching & learning resources suitable for students in elementary schools – as summarized below.
 We would, though, like to make more such resources available to teachers.
-So, we are now inviting interested educators to collaborate with us in such development (and, possibly, research) activities.
-If this interests you, write to firstname.lastname@example.org.
+So, if you are interested in collaborating with us in such curriculum development (and, possibly, research) activities, write to email@example.com.

 In the video at right (below on phones), we provide elementary educators with a brief overview of the STEPWISE pedagogy.
 This overview video is, then, accompanied by separate videos below for each of the three pedagogical phases.
 For facilitating student-led RiNA projects after one or more cycles of the 3-phase pedagogy, video-based suggestions & resources provided here may help.